 - You see some mold.
 If you notice some green, blue, black or white stuff growing in your house, do a mold inspection to make sure you find it all.
 It might not be restricted to one location.

 - If you or your family members have asthma, allergies or been experiencing any of the following symptoms:

 Head aches, fatigue, cough, shortness of breath, allergic reactions, respiratory diseases, fungal infections, watery eyes, flue like symptoms, allergic rhinitis, hyper sensitivity pneumonitis and viral respiratory infections.

 Mold inspection is a visual inspection of a house, data collection, a sampling and testing plan, interpretation of the samples taken, a remediation plan and recommendations.

-A typical mold inspection involves the inspector talking to the property owner about any areas where they have seen mold, or where there have been moisture problems or water damage in the past, and a consultation as to why they need a mold inspection.
+A typical mold inspection involves the inspector talking to the property owner about any areas where they have seen mold, or where there have been moisture problems or damage in the past, and a consultation as to why they need a mold inspection.
 The inspector will go over the house thoroughly, looking in places known to be prone to mold growth.
 If there is a chance mold is growing in an inaccessible space, the inspector may have to damage a section of drywall or remove paneling to get a better look.
 If mold is detected, the inspector will try to find the source of the moisture that is causing the mold and talk to the homeowner to develop a remediation plan.